allyson-hur/data-science-S2025/challenges/c10-islands-pt2-assignment.md

   - Which major(s) are most likely to perform the best coordination-wise before the influence of alcohol?
 What about mentally?
     - We suspect that law majors will perform the best in coordination and mentally prior to the presence of alcohol.
+This is because being the occupation is extremely demanding in terms of thinking quickly on one’s feet and being organized.
+We also believe this mental strength will transfer to coordination as well because, as some people say, most physical activities are dependent on one’s mental state.
   - Which major(s) are most likely to perform the best coordination-wise when under the influence of alcohol?
 What about mentally?
     - We suspect that the art majors will perform the best when under the influence of alcohol.
+Art is a very free-flowing medium, so we believe the art students will be the most adaptable.
   - Which major(s) are most likely to have their mental performance affected by alcohol?
 What about coordination-wise?
     - We suspect that science majors will be drastically affected by the influence of alcohol.
+We believe this is because of the academic demands of the major.
+Science majors would have quite a heavy workload, so they generally wouldn’t drink as much.

 #### Sampling plan